-The processing that the hypoallergenic dog food requires costs more than manufacturing regular dog food.
+The processing of hypoallergenic dog food requires costs more than manufacturing regular dog food.

-For example, Hill’s Science Diet reports that its hypoallergenic food, z/d Ultra, is produced exclusively on its very own production line in a separate facility from the rest of its food processing where their other dog food brands are made.
+For example, Hill’s Science Diet reports that its hypoallergenic food, z/d Ultra, is produced exclusively on its own production line in a separate facility from the rest of its food processing where its other dog foods are made.

-Another example – Royal Canin.
-They use both controlled manufacturing practices and a DNA test for each batch of Anallergenic food to ensure that there is no “foreign” protein contamination.
+Another example is Royal Canin.
+They use both controlled manufacturing practices and a DNA test for each batch of hypoallergenic food to ensure that there is no “foreign” protein contamination.

 The more precautions that a pet food company takes to ensure good quality control and to ensure the food is hypoallergenic, the more expensive it will be.